Minimum wage with regard to mandates and provision of services

 The contractor will be required to store documents confirming the number of hours worked for 3 years.

-Transitional provisions allow in case of contracts signed before 1 September 2016, the negotiating parties to amend the remuneration or to terminate the contract due to the lack of possibility of renegotiation, and in some cases the termination of contract, in view of the higher costs resulting from the introduction of a minimum hourly wage rate, which could result in a loss of profitability and pose a threat to the implementation of agreements.
+Transitional provisions allow in case of contracts signed before 1 September 2016, to carry out negotiations to amend the remuneration or to terminate the contract due to the lack of possibility of renegotiation, and in some cases the termination of contract, in view of the higher costs resulting from the introduction of a minimum hourly wage rate, which could result in a loss of profitability and pose a threat to the implementation of agreements.

 Please note that since January 2017 there have been new rules concerning minimum wage for new staff on full-time contracts.
 So far, an employee in the first year of work must have received at least 80 per cent of the minimum wage.
 After amendment, all workers - irrespective of length of service - will receive the minimum salary in full amount.

 See the detailed explanations on the minimum rate on MRPIPS.